codefellows-seattle-dotnet-401d3/Lab06-Interfaces/Interfaces/Readme.md

 2.0.0

 ## Overview
 So in my example I will be showing is about pokemon, each pokemon Character has is its own Class.
 Since interfaces allows for a method to be used across different classes, this is really important.
-Since the pokemon are need a parent class to override each of the
+Since the pokemon are need a parent class to gain methods from a hierarcy structure, Interfaces allow methods to be shared across different classes.
+In my diagram, the attack swift if being utilized by three diffrent pokemon, swift is a method shared by these classes

 ## Getting Started
 - Fork this repo / or clone this repo